SoheilHajianManesh/Data-Sciense-Course-Projects/README.md

 This assignment focuses on training a model to classify IMDb review comments automatically.
 The tasks involve exploring the dataset, performing feature engineering, and implementing semi-supervised learning techniques.

 **Dataset:** The dataset comprises movie reviews submitted by users on IMDb for sentiment analysis tasks.
 Each entry in the dataset includes the text of a review, its corresponding sentiment label (1 for positive, 0 for negative), and a feature vector (embedding) for each comment.

+## Project <a name="project"></a>

+### Phase0: Selecting a Dataset for Data Science Project <a name="p0"></a>

+In this phase we just choose Fiverr.com to mining data from it. **Fiverr.com** is an online marketplace that connects freelancers with clients who need various services.

+### Phase1: Data Scraping , EDA and Visualization <a name="p1"></a>

+In Phase 1 of our project,first we collect our dataset from `Fiverr.com`.our dataset contains about 6200 record from freelancers services.Then we conduct Exploratory Data Analysis (EDA) and visualization to gain insights into our dataset.
+By analyzing the variables and their relationships, we aim to understand the underlying patterns, trends, and characteristics of the data.
+This phase will provide a solid foundation for further analysis and modeling in subsequent phases.

+### Phase2: Model Training and Evaluation <a name="p2"></a>

+In this phase of the project, our main objective is to train machine learning models to predict the target variable using the dataset analyzed in previous phases.
+We will follow a structured approach consisting of several parts:

+1. Preprocessing
+2. Feature Engineering and Selection
+3. Dimensionality Reduction
+4. Evaluation Metric
+5. Model Training
+6. Feature Analysis
+7. Overall Report and Discussions